julien-riel/named-queries/readme.md

 ### 1. 📥 MongoDB Query Definition via Forms

 * Web interface for creating MongoDB aggregation pipelines
+* Simple UI for a query.
+Aggregate Query are in plain-text json.
 * Each query is persisted with:
   * Unique identifier
   * Human-readable name (selection by name)